-Capitol Hill Ocean Week (CHOW), convened by the National Marine Sanctuary Foundation, is a multi-day conference that convenes policymakers, scientists, managers, business leaders, conservationists, educators, students, and members of the public to engage in dialogue and debate on significant issues that impact our ocean and Great Lakes and to propose innovative policies and partnerships to address these issues.
+Capitol Hill Ocean Week (CHOW), convened by the National Marine Sanctuary Foundation, was a multi-day conference that convened policymakers, scientists, managers, business leaders, conservationists, educators, students, and members of the public to engage in dialogue and debate on significant issues that impact our ocean and Great Lakes and to propose innovative policies and partnerships to address these issues.

-CHOW 2022 Sea: The Future, which will take place June 7-9 in Washington, D.C., is open to the public and free to attendees.
-Attendees can participate in-person or virtually using a virtual platform.
+CHOW 2022 Sea: The Future, which took place June 7-9 in Washington, D.C., was open to the public and free to attendees.
+Attendees could participate in-person or virtually using a virtual platform.

 Food from the Sea | Tuesday 7 June 2022 | 1:15-2:30PM ET